kx1t/planefence4docker/README.md

+# WARNING !!!
+This version of PlaneFence contains updates that are specific to make it run inside a Docker Container.
+If you do not want to run this inside docker, please go to https://github.com/kx1t/planefence

 # PlaneFence
 Collection of scripts using Socket30003 logs to create a list of aircraft that fly low over your location.
 Copyright 2020 by Ramon F. Kolb - Licensed under GPL3.0 - see separate license file.